-5. Struc ture and Operations MHP in ltural Competency -The corporatescultural cency principles in the Goals Target FY19/20 FY 20/21 Data Source Frequency of Review Action Plan 5.H.1 strategies and resources to meet the cultural, Create workforce that is representative of the population.
+5. Struc 5.
+Structure and Operations MHP in Itural Competency -The corporates cultural cency principles in the Goals Target FY19/20 FY 20/21 Data Source Frequency of Review Action Plan 5.H.1 strategies and resources to meet the cultural, Create workforce that is representative of the population.
 By 6/30/2022, BHS will increase the Hispanic/Latino proportion of staff to 36%.
 32% 34% Human Resources Quarterly Enact recruitments for language- specific positions.
 Assess opportunities for recruitment in cultural arenas of the community and implement two strategies.
-5.H.2 The MHP implements strategies and uses resources to meet the cultural, ethnic, racial, and linguistic clinical needs of its eligible.
-Improve cultural competency of staff.
+5.H.2 Improve cultural competency of staff.
 As described in the Cultural Competence Plan, 100% of staff and contractors hired during FY21/22 will receive online Cultural Competency Training within 12 months of employment 81% Unable to track Department Managers Quarterly Managers and supervisors will require new staff to complete online cultural competence training during the initial probationary period.
-5.H.3 The MHP implements strategies and uses resources to meet the cultural, ethnic, racial, and linguistic clinical needs of its eligible.
-Improve cultural competency of staff.
+5.H.3 Improve cultural competency of staff.
 By 4/30/2022, SJCBHS will have identified gaps in the Cultural Competency knowledge base of BHS staff members and partners.
 N/A N/A I.S.
 Survey Quarte rly Conduct a division-wide and program- specific inventory of Cultural Competency knowledge via the California Brief Multicultural Competence Scale (CMCBS) to identify gaps in the knowledge base of BHS staff members and partners.
-5.H.4 The MHP implements strategies and uses resources to meet the cultural, ethnic, racial, and linguistic clinical needs of its eligible.
-Improve cultural competency of staff.
+5.H.4 Improve cultural competency of staff.
 By 6/30/2022, BHS will develop an action plan to address the findings of the CBMCS Survey.
 N/A N/A I.S.
 Survey Quarterly Analyze the findings from the CBMCS Survey and develop an action plan to address the findings from the CBMCS Survey.